 Listeria, a constant threat to the food industry

-In an industry where supply chains are increasingly complex, and consumers are more mindful than ever about the safety of the products they purchase, Listeria monocytogenes remains a real danger.
-Even though production technologies have advanced and hygiene standards are high, this bacterium manages to infiltrate the most diverse food categories, posing risks that can affect reputations, operations, and public health.
+In an industry where supply chains are becoming increasingly complex and consumers are more attentive than ever to product safety, Listeria monocytogenes remains a real threat.
+Even as production technologies have advanced and hygiene standards are high, this bacterium continues to infiltrate a wide range of food categories, posing risks to reputations, operations, and public health.

 img3919